ibm-cloud-docs/Cloudant/api/authentication.md

 ```
 {: codeblock}

-The response contains the username,
+The response includes the username,
 the user's roles,
 and which authentication mechanism was used.

-See the following example response to a request for cookie information:
+The following example shows the response to a request for cookie information:

 ```json
 {